What to Wear in a Sauna: A Complete Guide

 When it comes to sauna bathing, there's no one-size-fits-all.
 What's important is to dress in a manner that can help ensure your comfort, hygiene, and safety.

 The temperature of most saunas is between 110 and 180 degrees Fahrenheit, which can increase your body temperature and make you sweat.
-Research shows that when exposed to high temperatures, your body naturally tries to cool itself down through thermoregulation.

 However, wearing restrictive or heavy clothing can hinder the evaporation of sweat and prevent heat from dissipating efficiently.
 Cleveland Clinic notes that this affects your body's ability to cool down, increasing your risk of heat exhaustion, cramps, or stroke.